Everyone needs a vacation — even a Minion of Death

 “Why?
 Umm….”
 Tom blushed.
 “Never mind.
 I shouldn’t ask something personal.”

 “It’s okay.
 It’s not like I’m having to take make-up classes or something like that.
 I take classes at the community college or the University of California Berkeley Extension every summer, and night classes every semester.
 By the time I get to U.C.
-Berkeley I’ll have all of my basic freshman year’s classes finished and be starting my sophomore year.”
+Berkeley I’ll have all of my freshman year’s classes finished and be starting my sophomore year.”

 “You gotta be kidding!”